francoisrv/describe-react/README.md

     ✓ to be a <span>
     ✓ to have text "Hello"
-    ✓ to have a property which name is "id" AND which value is "foo" ✓ NOT to have a property which name is "className" (2 ms)
+    ✓ to have a property which name is "id" AND which value is "foo"
 ```